Siguza/IOHIDeous/docs/index.md

 }
 ```

-Remember, the values written to `evg->screenCursorFixed` and `evg->desktopCursorFixed` depend on the values previously read from `evg->cursorLoc`.
-Since we're reading a valid pointer, we will write non-zero values which means that `IIE_NULL != kmsg->ikm_importance` will hold true and the if block will be entered.
+Recall that the values written to `evg->screenCursorFixed` and `evg->desktopCursorFixed` depend on the values previously read from `evg->cursorLoc`.
+Since we're reading a valid pointer, we will write non-zero values there which means that `IIE_NULL != kmsg->ikm_importance` will hold true and the if block will be entered.
 That will then lead to a call to `ipc_importance_kmsg_unlink`, which is defined as follows:

 ```c
 static ipc_importance_elem_t ipc_importance_kmsg_unlink(ipc_kmsg_t kmsg)